Updated August 23, 2021

 The beaches across the Intracoastal Waterway are on a three mile long barrier island.
 There are dozens of small mom and pop motels here as well as larger more luxurious lodging choices.

-These soft sand beaches are part of the spectacular area know as the Pinellas County Beaches.
+These soft sand beaches are part of the spectacular area known collectively as the Pinellas County Beaches.